-Over the past few years, Gawker and other outlets have detailed how to leak documents and information without getting caught by your employer’s I.T. department—or government investigators with subpoena powers.
+Over the past few years, Gawker and other outlets have detailed how to leak documents and information without unwanted third parties finding out about it.
 Here’s a refresher course with the most up-to-date details.

 If You’re Leaking Tips or Information

-Say you want to provide Gawker with information about a politician, celebrity, or other public figure.
-Or you want to talk about your company’s unethical practices.
-Or you have access to sensitive documents or revealing photos and just want to discuss their publication.
-Before you get in touch, this is what you want to do.
+Say you have information about a politician, celebrity, or other public figure.
+Or about a company’s unethical or illegal business practices.
+Or you have access to newsworthy documents or revealing photos and just want to discuss their publication.
+Before you get in touch, here are some steps you can take.

 Tor is an “anonymity network” that attempts to mask an individual user’s Internet Protocol address, thereby greatly minimizing the ability of a third party to trace any online activity to that user.
 Tor isn’t perfect—no network can be completely anonymous—but in most cases it will make your real-world identity very difficult to ascertain.
 You can download the software for using it here.